saqi01/cli_based_library_management/README.md

 6. lend book to someone
 7. return book

-   First 5 options are saved on a file named "book_list.csv"\n last 2 options are saved on a file named "lend_books.csv"
+   First 5 options are saved on a file named "book_list.csv"

+   last 2 options are saved on a file named "lend_books.csv"